 - an ability to apply knowledge of mathematics, science, and engineering (High)

-- an ability to design a system, component, or process to meet desired needs (High)
+- an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability (High)

 - an ability to identify, formulate, and solve engineering problems (High)